 - 10.1 A regulated entity must have written procedures in place for the effective handling of errors which affect consumers.
-At a minimum, these procedures must provide for the following: - a) the identification of the cause of the error; - b) the identification of all affected consumers; - c) the appropriate analysis of the patterns of the errors, including investigation as to whether it was an isolated or systemic error; - d) proper control of the correction process; and - e) escalation of errors to compliance/risk functions and senior management. - 10.2 A regulated entity must resolve all errors within six months of the date the error was first discovered, including: - a) correcting any systems failures; - b) ensuring effective controls are implemented to prevent any recurrence of the identified error; - c) effecting a refund (with appropriate interest) to all consumers who have been affected by the error, where possible; and - d) notifying all affected consumers, both current and former, in a timely manner, of any error that has impacted or may impact negatively on the cost of the service, or the value of the product, provided, where possible. - 10.3 Where an error has not been fully resolved (as outlined in Provision 10.2) within 40 business days of the date the error was first discovered, a regulated entity must inform the Central Bank in writing within five business days of that deadline. - 10.4 A regulated entity must not benefit from any balance arising out of a refund, which cannot be repaid, in respect of an error. - 10.5 A regulated entity must maintain a log of all errors which affect a consumer.
-This log must contain: - a) details of the error; - b) the date the error was discovered; - c) an explanation of how the error was discovered; - d) the period over which the error occurred; - e) the number of consumers affected; - f) the monetary amounts involved; - g) the status of the error;
+At a minimum, these procedures must provide for the following: - a) the identification of the cause of the error; - b) the identification of all affected consumers; - c) the appropriate analysis of the patterns of the errors, including investigation as to whether or not it was an isolated error; - d) proper control of the correction process; and - e) escalation of errors to compliance/risk functions and senior management. - 10.2 A regulated entity must resolve all errors speedily and no later than six months after the date the error was first discovered, including: - a) correcting any systems failures; - b) ensuring effective controls are implemented to prevent any recurrence of the identified error; - c) effecting a refund (with appropriate interest) to all consumers who have been affected by the error, where possible; and - d) notifying all affected consumers, both current and former, in a timely manner, of any error that has impacted or may impact negatively on the cost of the service, or the value of the product, provided, where possible. - 10.3 Where an error which affects consumers has not been fully resolved (as outlined in Provision 10.2) within 40 business days of the date the error was first discovered, a regulated entity must inform the Central Bank, on paper or on another durable medium, within five business days of that deadline.

+- 10.4 A regulated entity must not benefit from any balance arising out of a refund, which cannot be repaid, in respect of an error.

+- 10.5 A regulated entity must maintain a log of all errors which affect consumers.
+This log must contain:

+- a) details of the error;

+- b) the date the error was discovered;

+- c) an explanation of how the error was discovered;

+- d) the period over which the error occurred;

+- e) the number of consumers affected;

+- f) the monetary amounts involved;

+- g) the status of the error;

 - h) the date the error was resolved;

 - i) the number of consumers refunded; and

-- j) the total amount refunded.
+- i) the total amount refunded.

-- 10.6 A regulated entity must maintain a record of all steps taken to resolve an error which affects a consumer, including details of the steps taken where:
+- 10.6 A regulated entity must maintain a record of all steps taken to resolve an error which affects consumers, including details of the steps taken where:

 - a) any affected consumers were dissatisfied with the outcome;

 - b) there were difficulties contacting affected consumers; and

 - c) a refund could not be repaid.